Sophie Quick wins David S Miller Young Scientist Award at 13th CVB Conference 2019

-Congratulations to Sophie Quick who was won the David S Miller Young Scientist Award at the 13th International Conference on Cerebral Vascular Biology (CVB) 2019.
+Congratulations to Sophie Quick on winning Young Scientist Award at the 13th International Conference on Cerebral Vascular Biology 2019.

-Sophie is a third year Tissue Repair PhD student at the Institute for Regeneration and Repair.
-Based in the labs of Prof Anna Williams and Prof Charles ffrench Constant at the MRC Centre for Regenerative Medicine, she studies cerebral small vessel disease (cSVD), a leading cause of cognitive decline.
+Sophie is a third year Tissue Repair PhD student in the labs of Prof Anna Williams and Prof Charles ffrench Constant at the MRC Centre for Regenerative Medicine, where she studies cerebral small vessel disease (cSVD).

 Sophie's research is focused on understanding the blood–brain barrier and white matter changes in cSVD, as this may lead to potential new targets for therapies.
 Sophie has characterised a new model (the ATP11BKO rat) that will provide a novel platform to study endothelial dysfunction and may offer a new model of cSVD to trial new approaches to tackling this disease.

 Sophie presented her work during the conference in Miami both as oral presenttaion and as poster.
 Her conference abstract is published in Fluids and Barriers of the CNS 2019 16 (Suppl 1): A63 (https://doi.org/10.1186/s12987-019-0135-8)